Understanding Costco Wholesale's Unusual Options Activity | Benzinga

 Understanding Costco Wholesale's Unusual Options Activity

-Shares of Costco Wholesale (NASDAQ:COST) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $440.21.
+Costco Wholesale (NASDAQ:COST) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $445.36 following the option alert.

 - Option Type: SWEEP